Florence Nightingale needs me.

 "My father?
 What part does my father play?
 He does not interfere with my decisions."

-Maximilian stepped back as Bernice now turned towards him.
-She could see from his expression he genuinely did not understand.
+Maximilian stepped back as Bernice gathered strength enough to spin on her heel.
+She glared into his face but could see from his confusion he genuinely did not understand.

-"Not yet, Bernice.
-It cannot be left like this."
+"No, Bernice.
+The matter between us cannot be left like this."

-"It can, and you must accept that, Max.
-It is finished, and if you respect me at all, you will not pursue this matter further."
+Bernice said, "It can, and you must accept that, Max.
+It is finished, and if you respect me, you will not pursue this matter further."

-Bernice pushed past the bewildered Maximilian and rushed back to her cabin.
+Bernice pushed past a distraught Maximilian and rushed back to her cabin.
 She lay on her bed and wept long into the night.

 Bernice’s steps increased in pace as she hurried up the hill.
-Tennyson, breathless, tried to keep up, begging her to slow down.
-At dinner on Lord Cardigans yacht the previous evening, Lord Raglan had expressly forbidden Bernice and Tennyson from entering the theatre of war.
+Breathless, Tennyson tried to keep up, begging her to slow down.
+At dinner on Lord Cardigans' yacht the previous evening, Lord Raglan had expressly forbidden Bernice and Tennyson from entering the theatre of war.
 Bernice would have none of it.
-Early morning she had overheard a conversation and knew that Lord Lucan carried orders commanding Cardigan to attack the Russian guns.
-A major battle was to take place.
-She chose to ignore Lord Raglan’s request.
-If she could not be at Maximilian’s side, she would be close enough to support him in spirit, no matter what the danger.
+She had overheard a conversation and learned that Lord Lucan carried orders to attack the Russian guns.
+A major battle was about to take place.
+If she could not be at Maximilian’s side, she would be close enough to support him in spirit, no matter the danger.
 Tennyson cursed his luck that the woman he chose to escort should not succumb to his sternest protests.
-He liked spunk in a woman but ventured to believe her high spiritedness might just get him killed.
+He liked spunk in a woman but believed her high-spiritedness might just get him killed.

 Then she saw him.

-Out in front, his sabre drawn and seated tall on Neptune, the horse his father had bought him on the birthday before her father's death.
-The black stallion cantered.
+Out in front, his sabre drawn and seated tall on Neptune the horse his father had bought him.
+Maximillion leaned forward signalling the black stallion to transition from a walk to a canter.
 How graceful, Bernice thought.
-The riders now lifted lances high, and the regimental pennants flickered in the light breeze.
+The riders behind him lifted lances high, and the regimental pennants flickered in the light breeze.